EchoMAV/EchoTherm-Daemon/README.md

 # EchoTherm Software Package

-The EchoTherm software package consists of three major components
+The EchoTherm software package consists of three major components:
 - The EchoTherm Daemon (echothermd)
-- The EchoTherm app (echotherm)
+- The EchoTherm User Application (echotherm)
-- Video4Linux loopback device
+- Video4Linux Loopback Device

 Each component is described below.